Data Mining and Machine Learning II: Big Data and Unstructured Data (ODL) STATS5081

 ■ to introduce students to graphical models and how they can be used for structural inference in high-dimensional data;

-■ to introduce students to informal and formal methods for social network analysis and quantitative text analysis.
+■ to introduce students to informal and formal methods for quantitative text analysis.

 Intended Learning Outcomes of Course